 Section 7 Invitations to Meetings

 Association meetings are called by the Board of Directors.
 Meeting invitations are to be received by all members at least 14 days before the date of the meeting.
 Invitations can be set as letters in the post or e-mail to each member or may also be published in the Association’s own magazine.

 The annual general meeting of the Association will be held on a date determined by the Board before the end of April.
 An extraordinary meeting shall be held when the Board of Directors considers a meeting necessary or when at least one tenth (1/10) of the voting membership request in writing that the Board of Directors call a meeting to discuss a specific matter.
 The Board of Directors must convene a meeting within 21 days from when the request was presented.

-At Association meetings, company members with less than 10 employees have 3 votes, company members with 10-99 employees have 6 votes, company members with 100 or more employees and all other organisations with legal capacity have 10 votes, and private individual members have 1 vote.
+At Association meetings, number of company member’s votes depend on the member fee.
+Member fee from 100 to 999 euros accounts for 1 vote, from 1000 – 1999 euros for 2 votes, from 2000 – 2999 for 3 votes and so on.
 Decisions shall be made by a simple majority vote, unless otherwise specified in this Charter.
 In a tie vote, elections are decided by drawing lots and other issues are decided by the vote of the Chairperson.